CuriousNikhil/compose-hooks/useNetworkState/README.md

 ## Getting started

 `useNetworkState` returns a `MutableState`.
-This state changes the value to `NetworkState.Offline` or `NetworkState.Online` depending on whether your device is disconnected or connected to network resp.
+This state value changes to `NetworkState.Offline` or `NetworkState.Online` depending on whether your device is disconnected or connected to network resp.

 That's it.
-Simple hook but useful.
+Simple and useful.